Interspecific pregnancy

 Interspecific pregnancy (literally pregnancy between species, also called interspecies pregnancy or xenopregnancy) is the pregnancy involving an embryo or fetus belonging to another species than the carrier.
 Strictly, it excludes the situation where the fetus is a hybrid of the carrier and another species, thereby excluding the possibility that the carrier is the biological mother of the offspring.
 Strictly, interspecific pregnancy is also distinguished from endoparasitism, where parasite offspring grow inside the organism of another species, not necessarily in the womb.

-It has no known natural occurrence, but can be achieved artificially by transfer of embryos of one species into the womb of another.
+It has no known natural occurrence; however, it can be achieved artificially by transfer of embryos of one species into the womb of another.

 Potential applications

-Potential applications include carrying human fetuses to term as a potential yet ethically controversial alternative to surrogate mothers or artificial uteri for gay male couples, mothers with damaged uteri or heterosexual couples that do not want to risk childbirth.
+Potential applications include carrying human fetuses to term as a potential yet ethically controversial alternative to human surrogate mothers or artificial uteri for gay male couples, mothers with damaged uteri or heterosexual couples that do not want to risk childbirth.
 It would also provide a sober, drug-free and nonsmoking carrier that is less expensive than human surrogates.
-For animals, it could be a valuable tool in preservation programs of endangered species, providing a method of ex-situ conservation.
+For animals, it could be a valuable tool in preservation programs of endangered species, providing a method of ex situ conservation.
 It could also avail for recreation of extinct species.
+There have been both successful and unsuccessful examples of interspecific pregnancy in a multitude of different animals: “alpaca and lama (Godke 2001), cow (Bos taurus) and zebu (Bos indicus; Summers et al. 1983), banteng (Bos javanicus) and cow (Bos taurus; Solti et al. 2000), horse, donkey, Przewalski’s horse and Grant’s zebra (Summers et al. 1987; Allen et al. 1993), moflon (Ovis gmelina musimon) and sheep (Ovis aries; Dixon et al. 2007), Spanish ibex (Capra pyrenaica) and domestic goat (Capra hircus; Fernandez-Arias et al. 1999) and Indian desert cat (Felis silvestris) and domestic cat (Felis catus; Pope et al. 1993).”

+Examples of interspecific pregnancy

+Mice: house mouse (Mus musculus) - Ryukyu mouse (Mus caroli)

+In the case of these two species of mice embryo transfer was somewhat successful.
+M. caroli embryos were transferred into M. musculus mice.
+This produced very low rates of success.
+It was later discovered that development for the first nine and a half days appeared normal, but then hemorrhaging would occur.
+This same hemorrhaging was observed in horse-donkey interspecific pregnancy.
+Researchers believe that this is the body’s immunological response to the incompatibility between the two species.
+What is interesting though is that though embryos from M. caroli fail to develop in M. musculus females, embryos from M. musculus can survive in M. caroli females.
+Another important aspect of this research is the use of chimeras (an organism or tissues that contains two sets of DNA).
+With the use of chimeras, it was found that hemorrhaging was less likely to occur, and "postnatal tissue-specific differential growth" occurred.
+Research suggests that the death of these interspecific fetuses is most likely tied to maternal immune responses and “failure of local immunoregulation.”